 6 ounces (170g) ham steak, diced, or 1 smoked ham hock (see notes)

 2 quarts (2L) homemade or store-bought low-sodium chicken stock, or water

 Kosher salt and freshly ground black pepper

-Melt butter in a large Dutch oven or saucepan over medium heat.
-Add onion, celery, and ham and cook, stirring, until softened but not browned, about 3 minutes.
+In a large Dutch oven, melt butter over medium heat.
+Add onion, celery, and ham (if using diced ham) and cook, stirring, until softened but not browned, about 3 minutes.
 Add garlic and cook until aromatic, about 30 seconds.

 |Nutrition Facts (per serving)|

 |Amount per serving|

 |Dietary Fiber 15g||53%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|